 Most telephone mentoring sessions will involve some discussion of your writing progress.
 I can help you analyze a rejection letter or a contest commentary, so you have a second opinion before engaging in another round of edits.
 I can help you develop and rehearse story pitches for an upcoming appointment with a literary agent or book editor.

 If you prefer, we can brainstorm novel ideas; discuss techniques for confident writing; explore strategies for overcoming writer’s block; and develop time management plans.
 In addition, we can devise strategies for promoting your first sale, including publicity kits, news media interviews, public speaking engagements, and autograph sessions.

 In short, the telephone coaching session can be customized to meet your needs.

 I charge a professional fee for my services as a book writing coach and manuscript evaluator.
 My fee varies, depending on how many manuscript pages you would like evaluated and/or how many hours you commit to my Mentorship Program.
 My fee also depends on whether or not you are eligible for a student discount.
 A $25 non-refundable application fee is charged to review manuscripts.

 I accept a limited number of new fiction writers for my story critiques and private coaching each month.
-If you would like to be mentored, please review my current rate sheet and billing policies.
+If you would like to be mentored, please review my fee table and billing policies.
 The next step is to complete the fiction coaching application and email it to me, along with the first 10 pages of your manuscript (as described in the application) and your $25 application fee.
 Please allow 10 business days for me to review your documents.
 I shall notify you by email regarding the next step.